stribbey/datasharing/README.md

 For maximum speed in the analysis this is the information you should pass to a statistician:

-1. The raw data.
+1. The raw data
 2. A [tidy data set](http://vita.had.co.nz/papers/tidy-data.pdf)
-3. A code book describing each variable and its values in the tidy data set.
+3. A code book describing each variable and its values in the tidy data set
 4. An explicit and exact recipe you used to go from 1 -> 2,3

 Let's look at each part of the data package you will transfer.